TwiggyRJ/twiggyrj-kshatriya-jquery-slider/README.md

 This slider takes the following items when initialised:

 | Option | Expected Value | What it is used for |
 | ------ | -------------- | ------------------- |
 | el | Carousel as an jQuery Object | Used to select the carousel item |
 | sliderTrack | Carousel slider track as an jQuery Object | Used to select the carousel track |
 | next | The element that will act as the next button | Will have an event bound to it |
 | prev | The element that will act as the back button | Will have an event bound to it |

+This carousel includes a basic example on index.html